-For more information, see "The Barrett Honors College," page 129, visit Business Honors in BA 150, call 480/965-8710, or access the Business Honors Web site at wpcarey.asu.edu/honors.
+For more information, see "The Barrett Honors College," page 145, visit Business Honors in BA 150, call 480/965-8710, or access the Business Honors Web site at wpcarey.asu.edu/honors.
 Faxes may be sent to 480/727-7277.

-Rodel Community Scholars.
-With the establishment of the Rodel Community Scholars Program, the ASU W. P. Carey School of Business greatly expands its effort to produce civic-minded business leaders for the Phoenix metropolitan area and Arizona.
-The program focuses the energy and intellect of talented ASU business students and their business faculty advisors on a substantial challenge: developing and implementing strategies to assist high-potential, at-risk students in targeted Valley high schools to graduate from ASU.
+The Rodel Community Scholars.
+With the establishment of the Rodel Community Scholars Program, the ASU W. P. Carey School of Business greatly expands its effort to produce civic-minded leaders for the Phoenix metropolitan area and Arizona.
+The program focuses the energy and intellect of talented ASU business, psychology, sociology, education, and family studies students in a collaborative venture to develop and implement strategies directed toward education related concerns that impact high-potential, at risk students in targeted Valley high schools.